Jaswanth19-596/MedBot-A-Medical-Chatbot/docs/setup_guide.md

 The chatbot's knowledge is derived from PDF documents you provide.

 1.  **Place your data**:
     *   Add your medical PDF documents into the `data/` directory.
-The project is pre-configured with 6 medical textbooks.
+The project is pre-configured with several medical textbooks.

 2.  **Run the indexing pipeline**:
-    A shell script `template.sh` is provided to run the entire data processing pipeline.
+    The `src/data_indexing.py` script handles the entire data processing pipeline.
 This script will:
-    *   Ingest the PDFs.
+    *   Ingest the PDFs from the `data/` directory.
     *   Chunk the documents into smaller pieces.
     *   Create vector embeddings for each chunk.
     *   Upload the embeddings and metadata to the Pinecone `medbot` index.

     Execute the script from the root directory:
     ```bash
-    bash template.sh
+    python src/data_indexing.py
     ```
     This process may take some time depending on the number and size of your documents.

 ## 5. Running the Application

+You can interact with MedBot through the web interface or a command-line interface.

+### Web Interface

 The user interface is built with Streamlit.